akka/akka/akka-docs/src/main/paradox/typed/persistence.md

   of being the subject of active research.
 This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet—you have been warned.

 @@@

 @@@ warning

 This module only has a Scala DSL.
 See [#24193](https://github.com/akka/akka/issues/24193) to track progress and to contribute to the Java DSL.

 @@@

+## Dependency

-To use typed persistence add the following dependency:
+To use Akka Persistence Typed, add the module to your project:

-@@dependency [sbt,Maven,Gradle] {
+@@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka
   artifact=akka-persistence-typed_2.11
   version=$akka.version$
 }

-Akka Persistence is a library for building event sourced actors.
-For background about how it works see the @ref:[untyped Akka Persistence section](../persistence.md).
-This documentation shows how the typed API for persistence works and assumes you know what is meant by `Command`, `Event` and `State`.
+## Example

 Let's start with a simple example.
 The minimum required for a `PersistentBehavior` is:

 Scala
 :  @@snip [BasicPersistentBehaviorsSpec.scala]($akka$/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/BasicPersistentBehaviorsSpec.scala) { #structure }

 The first important thing to notice is the `Behavior` of a persistent actor is typed to the type of the `Command` because this type of message a persistent actor should receive.
 In Akka Typed this is now enforced by the type system.
 The event and state are only used internally.